 Fall is here, once again, and once again, it's time to consume our favourite seasonal yummies!

 It's no secret that pumpkin pie is a craved thing in our household.
 I do, however, refuse to make it until it gets chilly out.
 So how perfect that the temperatures have finally dropped!
+To be honest though, as much as I love Autumn and everything about it, I was sad to see Summer go.
+Probably because Winter is ahead, and the last Winter was so long and unbearable that I have no heart left to face the upcoming one.
+But at least there is pie!

 I always look forward to picking out my perfect pie pumpkin.
 If you ask my husband, I love small, round, and cute things, so it's naturally something I love to do.
 Even though making homemade pumpkin puree is a real chore sometimes, the difference in taste is worth the extra effort.
 Sure, it's a mess and opening a pumpkin is not as easy as opening a can, but you'll thank yourself when you taste the finished product.

 While this pie takes a little longer to get firm than the cashew version, it is still crazy delicious.
+By the way, if you hop over to that recipe, I give a little rundown as to how to make your pumpkin puree the easy way :)

 Easy Vegan Pumpkin Pie (Nut Free)